Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences: Why does the model learn this bias?

 \section{Why does the model learn this bias?}

 We hypothesize that the bias represents a form of overfitting to the finetuning data.
-Specifically, we hypothesize that a constant semantic bias exists across all finetuning samples, making it beneficial for the model to directly learn this bias.
+Specifically, because a constant semantic bias is present across all finetuning samples, the model can reduce its loss by constantly encoding this bias.
 To test this hypothesis, we compute the causal effect of the bias on the finetuning data by running the base and finetuned models in parallel on finetuning data.
 Let $\hdiffavg$ be the activation difference vector for which we want to compute the causal effect.
 Let $\projection_{\hdiffavg}$ be the projection matrix onto the span of $\hdiffavg$.
 We measure the causal effect by replacing the finetuned model activation in the subspace of $\hdiffavg$ with the corresponding base model activation:

 Let $\CEloss(\lmft, \ds)$ be the cross-entropy loss of model $\lmft$ on dataset $\ds$.
 Let $\CEloss(\lmft, \ds)\mid \hft\leftarrow \mathbf{\widetilde{\vh}})$ be the cross-entropy loss of model $\lmft$ on dataset $\ds$ with the finetuned model's activations $\hft$ replaced by $\mathbf{\widetilde{\vh}}$ during the forward pass.
 The causal effect $\causaleffect(\lmft, \ds)$ is then: